Azure/-Microsoft-Defender-for-IoT/README.md

 ## Getting started

+Before proceeding further please read the [Microsoft CELA Term and Conditions] forusing the service.
+Continuoing byond this point is your acknoledgment and approval of these terms.

 Below you can see all the [Resorces](#Modules) that are part of this lab.
 Although in general they can be completed in any order, you must start with [Installation & Setup](./DeploySensorV22/Modules/Module-1-Setting-up-the-environment.md) as this deploys the lab environment itself.

 * [Produt Review](https://azure.microsoft.com/en-us/services/iot-defender/)